tedk13/pui-website/content/docs/utilities/z-index.md

 {{% anchor name="Z-Index" %}}

 You can use these utility classes to control the stack.
-Add a specified `z-{value}` class to your element to change the order of the stack.
-Remember to specify at least `position: relative` on the element for `z-index` to work.
+Add a `z-{value}` class to your element to change the order of the stack.
+Remember to specify `position: relative` on the element for `z-index` to work.

 {{< classes result="true" >}}
 {{< classes-row class="z-0" result="z-index: 0" >}}